accurateproject/accurate/docs/architecture.rst

 2.2. cgr-loader
 ---------------
-Used for importing the rating information into the CGRateS database system.
+Used for importing the rating information into the AccuRate database system.

 Can be used to:
    - Import information from **csv files** to **tariffplan_db**, **data_db**.